 Figure 3-6 Adding a data field to a table

-Figure 3-7 Data Fields displaying the fields currently used in the table
+2 Choose Data Fields.
+The Data Fields dialog box appears.
+Figure 3-7 shows an example of Data Fields displaying two fields, customerName and phone, currently used in the table.